-If you are thinking of applying to Field Seymour Parkes for a training contract we encourage you to apply for work experience here.
+If you are thinking of applying to Field Seymour Parkes for a training contract or apprenticeship, we encourage you to apply for work experience here.

 The training programme will depend on which route you are taking to qualification.
 We are currently open to LPC graduates, those who have or will have completed the SQE1 and 2, and anyone looking to undertake a graduate solicitor apprenticeship (which encompasses the SQE).